Skip to main content

 Authentication

-SmartPay solution supports strong API authentication.
-In order to authenticate within the SmartPay APIs, you will need to provide the standard "Authorization" header in every request.
-SmartPay supports two authentication schemes in accordance with RFC standard: Basic and Bearer.
+In order to authenticate within the SmartPay APIs, you will need to provide the standard Authorization header in every request.
+SmartPay supports the Basic authentication scheme in accordance with RFC standard.

-When Basic authentication scheme is configured, the value to be passed in the header is base64-encoded credentials containing your merchantKey as username and authentication key as password.
-MerchantKey and authentication key will be provided by your dedicated Product Solutions Specialist.
+The value to be passed in the header is base64-encoded credentials containing your merchantKey as username and authenticationKey as password.
+MerchantKey and authentication key will be provided by your dedicated Product Solution Specialist.

 Header: